oscarmonllor99/cosmokdtree/README.md

 ## Brief description

 Fortran 2003/2008 $k$-d tree implementation with OpenMP directives for parallel tree construction.
-Designed for efficient spatial indexing and nearest-neighbour searches in large simulation datasets.
+Designed for efficient spatial indexing and nearest-neighbour searches of large datasets.
 Below, we provide a brief description of the different techniques used to build the method:

 * The maximum variance splitting is used to choose the axis across which the input dataset is split at each tree depth.
 * *Quickselect* is employed to find the median point dividing the data into two parts across the splitting axis.
 A *lazy* approach is followed, as the algorithm is not required to find the exact median point, but a close candidate inside the (45%, 55%) range.
-* An adaptive leaf size is used, scaling with the number of input points.
-Faster tree construction and queries are obtained with this technique.
+* A configurable leaf size is used, defaulting to $N_\text{leaf} = 16$.
 * Tree construction is parallelised leveraging *OpenMP task* constructs, until a maximum tree depth ($d_\text{max}$) is reached and all physical cores ($N_\text{CPU}$) are being used.
 * The *Max Heap* structure is utilised to efficiently save and update the $k$-nearest neighbours, as the tree is traversed.
 * In case of needing sorted results, a *Quicksort* implementation is leveraged.